usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 - **Example**: This exception would apply to a PDF flyer for a Thanksgiving Day parade posted on a town’s website in 2018, or a Microsoft Word version of a sample ballot for a school board election posted on a school district’s website in 2014.

-{% details The exception does not apply unless all three points are present.
+{% details The exception does <u>not</u> apply unless all three points are present.
 Where any point is missing, the exception does not apply. expandable %}

 - **Example**: After the date a town has to comply with the rule, it posts a PowerPoint presentation that will be used in an upcoming town council meeting.
 The presentation would **not** fall under the exception because it was posted after the rule’s compliance date.

 - **Example**: After the date a city has to comply with the rule, it updates a Microsoft Word document that was first posted on its website in 2020 to include the city’s new contact information.
 The updated document would **not** qualify for the exception anymore.

 - **Example**: A state posted a PDF version of a business license application on its website in 2020.
 Members of the public still use that PDF to apply for a business license after the date the state has to comply with the rule.
 The exception would **not** apply to the application.

 - **Reminder**: If an exception does not apply to specific web content or content in mobile apps, that content needs to meet WCAG 2.1, Level AA, apart from the very limited situations discussed later in this guide.
 {% enddetails %}